raghuugare/raghuugare.bkup/_posts/2016-07-09-joy_of_emacs.markdown

 As part of my exercise of finally grokking the Emacs system & coming up with my own configuration based on inspirations from several 'gurus', I've started a repo on Github called [_rags\_dot\_emacs_](https://github.com/raghuugare/rags_dot_emacs).
 In it, I'm trying to come up with a decent (& as far as possible, 'recent' as well! ;-)) Emacs configuration to help explore my interests of Haskell, LISP, TeX & LaTeX, Markdown, etc.

 Emacs has simply blown my mind in terms of its extensibility--right from choosing to type in other languages like (Hindi) हिन्दी or Kannada (ಕನ್ನಡ), to giving me nifty packages for efficiency while working with HTML, CSS, or other language types.

+In fact, Emacs, being based on its own dialect of LISP (Emacs LISP or Elisp for short) is one of the Best Gateways to LISP-dom! :)

 Hope you like this! 😊